Yes, women travel solo. A lot!

 - Stay sober and well rested.
 You need your wits about you to stay safe.
 If you're not sober or you're jet lagged or hungover be very aware that your decision-making won't be as clear as usual.

 - Find help for someone who needs help.
 If someone appears to need your help find someone else to help with you–preferably a local who can read the situation well.
 There have been instances when the need has been a ploy.

 - Be rude if necessary.
 If you’re being bothered by someone who just doesn’t get the message that you don’t want their attention, be rude and noisy.
 They’ll usually back away.

 - Secure yourself online.
-Public Wi-fi is just that, public.
-Don’t go into sites such as your bank on public Wi-fi unless you’re using a VPN.
-Sign up for a month of VPN at $10 or a year at about $69 here.
+Public Wi-Fi is just that: public.
+Don’t buy things online or do any banking on public Wi-Fi unless you’re using a VPN.
+Sign up for a month of VPN for just $10 or a year for about $69.
+Readers of Solo Traveler get a 15% discount on an annual plan.
 Or read the what, why and how of a VPN with easy setup guide here.

 And, the greatest common sense safety tip of all: trust your instincts.
 Listen to them.
 If something doesn’t feel right, get out of there.

 For more solo travel safety advice read: